nikhilsujith/Ciudad/README.md

 - Heroku hosting uses postgresql

 <b> Required Steps after Clone </b>
-***<i>You will need to have installed Laravel beforehand -- please go to https://laravel.com/docs/7.x/installation for more instructions</i>
+<br><i>You will need to have installed Laravel beforehand -- please go to https://laravel.com/docs/7.x/installation for more instructions</i>
 1. run 'composer install' on terminal / command prompt
 2. run 'php artisan generate:key' to generate an app key
 3. make a .env file at directory root, and update DB connection credentials